rishipandey9399/keyracer/README.md

 If you encounter issues with email verification:

-1. Make sure your RESEND_API_KEY is valid
+1. Make sure your email configuration (EMAIL_FROM and EMAIL_FROM_NAME) is valid
-2. Check server logs for API errors
+2. Verify MongoDB connection string is correct and accessible
 3. For local development without email service, use the local registration option